We offer volume discounts for orders over $5,000. Call us at (402) 469-6784 or contact us here.

 • Fall forage production potential in skip rows or 60 inch rows offers a huge opportunity for livestock producers.
 The 60 inch sample collected after corn harvested measured 11 as fed tons per acre with a crude protein of 24%.

+Always keep in mind that the farmer’s goals are the most important factor in deciding how to go about the corn interseeding strategy - in short, context matters.
 These are just a few of the concluding observations we took from the trials.
 If you’re interested in reading the full report complete with yield results, specific species and ratios, and row spacing comparisons download our 2024 Corn Interseeding Trials Report.
 We’re excited to continue these trials in 2025 to see what else we can learn about the corn interseeding method!

 Want to see the details?
 Fill out the form below to access the full report.